opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 The components of a [data product](#definitionsDataProduct) that implement the services exposed through its [ports](#definitionsDataProductPorts) (i.e. pipelines, microservices, etc..).

 ##### <a name="definitionsDataProductInfraComponents"></a>Data Product Infrastructural Components
-The components of a [data product](#definitionsDataProduct) related to the infrastructural resources (i.e. storage, compute, etc..) used to run its [application components](definitionsDataProductAppComponents).
+The components of a [data product](#definitionsDataProduct) related to the infrastructural resources (i.e. storage, computing, etc..) used to run its [application components](definitionsDataProductAppComponents).

 ##### <a name="definitionsDpdsDocument"></a>Data Product Descriptor Document
 The document (or set of documents) that contains the standard definition of a [data product](#definitionsDataProduct) created using and conforming to the [Data Product Descriptor Specification](definitionsDpdsSpecification).

 ##### <a name="definitionsDpdsSpecification"></a>Data Product Descriptor Specification
-The formal description of the rules to follow in order to create a standard compliant [Data Product Descriptor Document](definitionsDpdsDocument).
+The formal description of the rules to follow to create a standard-compliant [Data Product Descriptor Document](definitionsDpdsDocument).

 ## <a name="specification"></a>Specification